 Ability to recover “previous versions” of files as well as the ability to mount and recover data from Windows backup infrastructure.

-Ability to locate, mount and examine Virtual Hard Disk (VHD) files.

 Understand Windows Encryption schemes; and knowledge of strategies for dealing with encryption.

 Understand Windows event logs and knowledge of common event log entries that can be of forensic relevance.

 Knowledge of how to search for and recover various Windows artifacts from unallocated space.

+Knowledge of the default folder structure and fully qualified paths created during the Windows installation process, and how these might change during a customized installation of Windows.

+Understand the use of folder virtualization in Windows.

+Knowledge of the various security features built into Windows, and the forensic implications related to these features.

-6. Live Memory Acquisition and Analysis.Understand what processes are running in the various Windows operating systems and understand what information is volatile.
+6. Live Memory Acquisition and Analysis

-Knowledge of methods for live memory acquisition and analysis.
+Understand how to capture memory from a computer.

+Understand how to examine a memory capture for Windows based artifacts.

+Understand what processes are running on a live system.

-Knowledge of the process lists and how to examine and interpret what processes were running on a Windows machine during the acquisition of memory.
+Knowledge of how to examine and interpret what processes were running on a Windows machine at the time the RAM was captured.

 Knowledge of network information available in memory and how to tie connections to a running process.